itchono/Comrade/README.md

 # Comrade ![Comrade Logo](https://github.com/itchono/Comrade/blob/master/Media/Comrade%20New%20Logo%20May%202020.png)
-Comrade is a Discord bot for my personal server, but available to use for anyone who
+Comrade is a Discord bot for my personal server, but available to use for anyone who would like a multipurpose bot!

 Check out the wiki page for more details! https://github.com/itchono/Comrade/wiki